Dirnei/ikea_bulb_reset/readme.md

 #### delayOn

-Time in milliseconds for the delay after the relay is turned *ON* in the reset procedure
+Time in milliseconds for the delay after the relay is turned *ON* in the reset procedure.
+Default: __500__

 #### delayOff

-Time in milliseconds for the delay after the relay is turned *OFF* in the reset procedure
+Time in milliseconds for the delay after the relay is turned *OFF* in the reset procedure.
+Default: __500__

 ### MQTT Feedback